jiawanyovan/0nyX-Suite/README.md

 Note: Qt5ct for Debian can be found [here](https://github.com/mati75/qt5ct).

 ### Manual

 For example to install it for all users:

+Note: You have to symlink the subthemes instead of copying otherwise they will break!

 ```
 ## set your prefix usually /usr or /usr/local,